 Dr. Wilhite earned his Doctor of Veterinary Medicine degree in 1996 from the University of Missouri College of Veterinary Medicine.
 In 1998, he founded Wilhite Equine Veterinary Services, P.C., which is now doing business as Wilhite and Frees Equine Veterinary Services.
 His is a member of: AAEP; AVMA; MVMA; KCVMA; and the Missouri Academy of Veterinary Practioners (MAVP).

-In his spare time Dr. Wilhite enjoys spending time with his wife and their two children.
-Both of his children are very involved in music and band so Dr. Wilhite is a devoted "Band Dad".
-His 4-legged family includes several horses, a miniature horse named Stanley, two Corgis, and a Terrier mix.
+In his spare time Dr. Wilhite enjoys spending time with his wife, Dana and their two children.
+His son is a University of Missouri graduate as well and his daughter currently attends DePaul in Chicago.
+His 4-legged family includes several horses, a miniature horse named Stanley, several underground fence trained cats, and a Terrier mix named Ida.